cleanlab/cleanlab/README.rst

 ``cleanlab`` is:
 ----------------

-1. fast - only two hours (on cpu-based laptop) to find the label errors in the 2012 ImageNet Validation set
+1. fast - Only two hours (on cpu-based laptop) to find the label errors in ImageNet's validation set.
-2. robust - provable generalization and risk minimimzation guarantees even for imperfect probability estimation
+2. robust - Provable generalization and risk minimimzation guarantees even for imperfect probability estimation.
-3. general - works with any probablistic classifier, LSTM, Mask-RCNN, logistic regression, etc.
+3. general - Works with any probablistic classifier, LSTM, Mask-RCNN, logistic regression, etc.
-4. unique - the only general implementation for multiclass learning with noisy lables for ANY classifier (deep or not), for ANY amount/distribution of label noise distribution, with no information about the label noise needed a priori.
+4. unique - The only general implementation for multiclass learning with noisy lables for ANY classifier (deep or not), for ANY amount/distribution of label noise distribution, with no information about the label noise needed a priori.